pharmaverse/admiraltemplate/README.md

 Recommended Template for Pharmaverse R pacakges

 This template will help to standardize the collection of R packages involved in the Pharmaverse effort.
-It will also reduce the burden on new users to develop a package to be included in the pharmaver...
+It will also reduce the burden on new users to develop a package to be included in the pharmaverse.

 Includes the Following: